cling-com/cling-sync/README.md

 | 4            | uint32 | DataSize         | Size of the following data (N)              |
 | 10           |        | _padding_        | Header padding to 96 bytes                  |
 | N            | uint8  | **Data**         | Encrypted data of the block                 |

-## Committing Changes

-### Phase 1: Collect Metadata

-In this first pass, we scan the whole source folder, calculate content hashes for _all_ files and write each entry in chunked metadata files.
-Each metadata file is sorted by the full path or the file or directory.

 ## Development